Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Introduction

+To formulate the Milnor-type formula when $k$ is the perfection of a finitely generated field, we need a theory of local epsilon factor in this general setting.
+When $k$ is perfect of positive characteristic, we use the theory of local epsilon factors over general perfect fields independently developed by Yasuda (\cite{Y3}, \cite{Y1}) and Guignard (\cite{geomep}).
+Yasuda defines local epsilon factors for representations with torsion coefficients, whereas Guignard defines them for $\Ql$-representations.
+Since we work mainly with $\Zl$-representaions, which can be obtained as inverse limits of representations with torsion coefficients, we primarily follow Yasuda's results.
+However, Guignard's theory could also be used, because the two constructions give the same local epsilon factor for a $\Zl$-representation $V$:

+where $\varepsilon_0$ on the left is difined via Yasuda's theory and the one on the right via Guignard's.

-Actually we construct a theory of epsilon cycles for general perfect base field cases, under some mild assumption (cf. Definition \ref{Dtilde}).
-The assumption is always satisfied if the base field is the perfection of a finitely generated field over its prime field.
-When the characteristic of the base field $k$ is positive, the construction goes quite similarly as the case of finite fields using the results of Q. Guignard \cite{geomep}, a theory of local epsilon factors over general perfect fields of positive characteristic.
-In Section \ref{LEF}, we summarize his results which we will need.
-When the characteristic is $0$, we define local epsilon factors of the representations $V$ with unramified determinant using Jacobi sum characters constructed in \cite{Jacob}.
-For general $V$, we take a direct sum of copies of $V$ so that the determinant becomes unramified, hence we can only construct local epsilon factors modulo roots of unity.
+When the characteristic is $0$, we define local epsilon factors for representations $V$ with unramified determinant using Jacobi sum characters constructed in \cite{Jacob}.
+For general $V$, we take a direct sum of copies of $V$ so that the determinant becomes unramified; thus in characteristic $0$ we can construct local epsilon factors only modulo roots of unity.